 It’s Italian American (!).

-When Italian immigrants came to America, they brought their favorite recipes with them, including veal Francaise, but they began swapping in the less costly chicken for the veal, thus creating chicken Francaise.
+When Italian immigrants came to America, they brought their favorite recipes with them (hello Chicken Saltimbocca, and Chicken Fricassée!), including veal Francaise, but they began swapping in the less costly chicken for the veal, thus creating chicken Francaise.

 Chicken Francaise is similar to another lemon-buttery Italian chicken dish: Chicken Piccata.